lawrennd/snippets/_ml/includes/clustering.md

 \slides{
-* *Task*:  associate each data point with a different label.
+* *Task*: associate data points with different labels.
-* Label is *not* provided.
+* Labels are *not* provided by humans.
-* Quite intuitive for humans, we do it naturally.}
+* Process is intuitive for humans - we do it naturally.}

-\notes{Clustering methods associate each data point with a different label.
-Unlike in classification the label is not provided by a human annotator.
-It is allocated by the computer.
-Clustering is quite intuitive for humans, we do it naturally with our observations of the real world.
-For example, we cluster animals into different groups.
-If we encounter a new animal, we can immediately assign it to a group: bird, mammal, insect.
-These are certainly labels that can be provided by humans, but they were also originally invented by humans.
-With clustering we want the computer to recreate that process of inventing the label.}
+\notes{Clustering methods associate data points with different labels that are allocated by the computer rather than provided by human annotators.
+This process is quite intuitive for humans - we naturally cluster our observations of the real world.
+For example, we cluster animals into groups like birds, mammals, and insects.
+While these labels can be provided by humans, they were originally invented through a clustering process.
+With computational clustering, we want to recreate that process of label invention.}

 \newslide{Platonic Ideals}
 \slides{
-* Names for animals originally invented by humans through 'clustering'
-* Can we have the computer to recreate that process of inventing the label?
-* Greek philosopher, Plato, thought about ideas, he considered the concept of the Platonic ideal.
+* Greek philosopher Plato considered the concept of ideals
-* Platonic ideal bird is the bird that is most bird-like or the chair that is most chair-like.}
+* The Platonic ideal bird is the most bird-like bird
+* In clustering, we find these ideals as cluster centers
+* Data points are allocated to their nearest center}

-\notes{Unsupervised learning enables computers to form similar categorizations on data that is too large scale for us to process.
-When the Greek philosopher, Plato, was thinking about ideas, he considered the concept of the Platonic ideal.
-The Platonic ideal bird is the bird that is most bird-like or the chair that is most chair-like.
-In some sense, the task in clustering is to define different clusters, by finding their Platonic ideal (known as the cluster center) and allocate each data point to the relevant cluster center.
-So, allocate each animal to the class defined by its nearest cluster center.}
+\notes{When thinking about ideas, the Greek philosopher Plato considered the concept of Platonic ideals - the most quintessential version of a thing, like the most bird-like bird or chair-like chair.
+In clustering, we aim to define different categories by finding their Platonic ideals (cluster centers) and allocating each data point to its nearest center.
+This allows computers to form categorizations of data at scales too large for human processing.}

-\newslide{Cluster Center}
+\newslide{Mathematical Formulation}
 \slides{
-* Can define different clusters, by finding their Platonic ideal (known as the cluster center)
-* Allocate each data point to the relevant nearest cluster center.
-* Allocate each animal to the class defined by its nearest cluster center.}
-\notes{To perform clustering on a computer we need to define a notion of either similarity or distance between the objects and their Platonic ideal, the cluster center.
-We normally assume that our objects are represented by vectors of data, $\inputVector_i$.
-Similarly, we represent our cluster center for category $j$ by a vector $\meanVector_j$.
-This vector contains the ideal features of a bird, a chair, or whatever category $j$ is.
-In clustering we can either think in terms of similarity of the objects, or distances.
-We want objects that are similar to each other to cluster together.
-We want objects that are distant from each other to cluster apart.}

-\newslide{Similarity and Distance Measures}
-\slides{
-* Define a notion of either similarity or distance between the objects and their Platonic ideal.
-* If objects are vectors of data, $\inputVector_i$.
+* Represent objects as data vectors $\inputVector_i$
-* Represent cluster center for category $j$ by a vector $\meanVector_j$.
+* Represent cluster centers as vectors $\meanVector_j$
-* This vector contains the ideal features of a bird, a chair, or whatever category $j$ is.}
-\notes{This requires us to formalize our notion of similarity or distance.
-Let's focus on distances.
-A definition of distance between an object, $i$, and the cluster center of class $j$ is a function of two vectors, the data point, $\inputVector_i$ and the cluster center, $\meanVector_j$,
-$$
-d_{ij} = f(\inputVector_i, \meanVector_j).
-$$
-Our objective is then to find cluster centers that are close to as many data points as possible.
-For example, we might want to cluster customers into their different tastes.
-We could represent each customer by the products they've purchased in the past.
-This could be a binary vector $\inputVector_i$.
-We can then define a distance between the cluster center and the customer.}

-\newslide{Similarity or Distance}
-\slides{
-* Can either think in terms of similarity of the objects, or distances.
-* We want objects that are similar to each other to cluster together.
-We want objects that are distant from each other to cluster apart.
-* Use mathematical function to formalize this notion, e.g. for distance
-$$
+* Define similarity/distance between objects and centers
-\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j).
+* Distance function: $\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j)$}

-$$}
+\notes{To implement clustering computationally, we need to mathematically represent both our objects and cluster centers as vectors ($\inputVector_i$ and $\meanVector_j$ respectively) and define a notion of either similarity or distance between them.
+The distance function $\distanceScalar_{ij} = \mappingFunction(\inputVector_i, \meanVector_j)$ measures how far each object is from potential cluster centers.
+For example, we might cluster customers by representing them through their purchase history and measuring their distance to different customer archetypes.}

 \subsubsection{Squared Distance}
 \slides{
-* Find cluster centers that are close to as many data points as possible.
-* A commonly used distance is the squared distance,
+* Common choice: squared distance
 $$
-\distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2.
+\distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2
 $$
-* Already seen for regression.}
-\notes{A commonly used distance is the squared distance,
-$$
-\distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2.
-$$
-The squared distance comes up a lot in machine learning.
-In unsupervised learning it was used to measure dissimilarity between predictions and observed data.
-Here its being used to measure the dissimilarity between a cluster center and the data.}
+* Goal: find centers close to many data points}

+\notes{A commonly used distance metric is the squared distance: $\distanceScalar_{ij} = (\inputVector_i - \meanVector_j)^2$.
+This metric appears frequently in machine learning - we saw it earlier measuring prediction errors in regression, and here it measures dissimilarity between data points and cluster centers.}

 \newslide{Objective Function}